How to replace lost car documents – the ultimate guide

 If you know where to get duplicates of any car documents, you can usually get them sent out to you in a few weeks.
 Here is the ultimate guide to replacing your car documents, just in case they get lost or damaged.
 You may need them if it comes time to sell your car.

-replacing a lost V5C document
+- Replacing a lost V5C logbook

 Replacing a lost V5C logbook